-The Whites have been a part of the Grand Ole Opry family for almost 30 years and have been showcasing their own family harmony as a professional stage act for nearly 40 years.
+The Whites have been a part of the Grand Ole Opry family more than 30 years and have been showcasing their own family harmony as a professional stage act for nearly 40 years.
 Daddy Buck and daughters Cheryl, Sharon, and Rosie are all top-level singers and musicians individually.

 Buck’s skills on the piano landed him early gigs with the Opry’s Hank Snow, Ernest Tubb and others.
 He married Pat Goza in 1951, and in 1962 they moved from Texas to Arkansas, where they began performing with another couple as the Down Home Folks.
 Their children performed as the Down Home Kids.